Overview

 This guide will

-• Walk through using the Buildroot tool to build a base system image
+- Walk through using the Buildroot tool to build a base system image

-• Adding custom components to the stock image (namely custom kernel modules and init scripts)
+- Adding custom components to the stock image (namely custom kernel modules and init scripts)

-• Discuss enabling / disabling specific kernel protections
+- Discuss enabling / disabling specific kernel protections

-• Demonstrate the use of containerization to deploy as a CTF challenge
+- Demonstrate the use of containerization to deploy as a CTF challenge

-Building your image and running it with qemu
+Building your first image

 To start, go to the the buildroot download’s page to download an LTS version of buildroot.
 From here, you can unzip it with tar -xvf /path/to/my/file.tar.gz.